ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 - gstart [item] [time] [# of winners (optional)] - Starts a quick giveaway in one command with only needing a item and a time

 ## Settings
 - In gcreate, there is a timezone setting that you can change on the first few lines.
 (Takes timezone abbreviations)
+- For above setting for timezones, refer to database [here](https://gist.github.com/aviflax/a4093965be1cd008f172)

 ## Events
 These events that are **REQUIRED** for the command to work